nicholascyberblog/NicholasCyberBlog.github.io/_drafts/2025-01-04-email-header-analysis.md

 There is an existing domain **brighthorizons.co.uk**, which appears legitimate and unrelated to **brighthorizonstech.uk.**
 This mismatch further confirms the email’s suspicious nature.

-The screenshot below shows you existing domain **brighthorizons.co.uk.**
+The screenshot below shows you the existing domain **brighthorizons.co.uk.**

 ![Legitmate website](/assets/email-images/Screenshot_7.png)

-The below screenshot is the email that I had received **brighthorizonstech.uk.**
+The below screenshot is the email that I had received from **brighthorizonstech.uk.**

 ![2025 Free Score Email](/assets/email-images/2025_Free_Score_Screenshot.png)